 Emergency facts (details below):

-When a dog suddenly falls over or can’t use their back legs, it’s usually an emergency.
+When a dog suddenly falls over or cannot use their back legs, it is usually an emergency.
 You should travel to a vet.

 On the way, take a video if you can.
 Here are some things to look for:

 - Is there muscle movement?
 This is common in seizures or poisonings.